 Checklist for composing a webinar team

 You can use specialized job search websites to find candidates for your team.
-You can hire a person in your own city or find a proper application in any place all over the globe for remote cooperation.
+You can hire a person in your city or find a proper application anywhere all over the globe for remote cooperation.

 Pay attention to the fact that your future employee should have a solid understanding of webinar technologies.
-In this case, it will be easier to start cooperation and assign tasks.
+In this case, starting cooperation and assigning tasks will be easier.

 |Team member||Skills to look for||Key roles and responsibilities|

 – Microsoft Powerpoint

 – Should be able to act as a spokesperson for your company